instana/instana-nodejs-demos/nats-streaming/README.md

 # Instana NATS Streaming Demo

+**DISCLAIMER: Tracing support for NATS Streaming will be published with Instana release 161 (2019-08-27).
+It also requires a not yet released version of the npm package `@instana/collector`.
+In the current state of this demo, NATS streaming calls will not be traced.**

 This directory contains a demo to test Instana's NATS streaming support released with version 161.

 ## Prerequisites